discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

 <Card title="Extra Information">
 - Fill any remaining gaps in the loop with Pistol auto-attacks.
 - <Skill name="Blood is Power"/> will recharge slightly more often than you enter <Skill name="Harbinger Shroud"/>.
 Use extra charges in combination with <Skill name="Deathly Swarm"/>.
 Otherwise use <Skill name="Deathly Swarm"/> for <Skill name="Plaguelands"/> when it comes off-cooldown.
+- <Skill name="Devouring Cut"/> has a cast-time but does its damage even if you cancel the skill right away.

 </Card>
 </GridItem>